plutus123/PDF-to-Image-Processor-and-Comparator/README.md

 Displaying Processed Images: The processed images are displayed using matplotlib, allowing for a visual inspection of the images after conversion and processing.

 Highlighting Differences: To highlight differences between two images, the script first ensures that both images have the same dimensions.
-It then calculates the absolute difference between the images, inverts the difference image to make discrepancies more visible, and normalizes the result.
+It then calculates the absolute difference between the images, inverts the difference image to make discrepancies more visible and normalizes the result.
 This difference image is then overlaid on one of the original images, creating a composite image that visually highlights the differences.

 Saving Results: The final overlay image, which highlights differences between the two processed images, is saved to disk as a JPEG file.